Actindo-AG/Documentation/RetailSuiteWarehousing/UserInterface/01a_QuickPosting.md

 ![Stock history](../../Assets/Screenshots/RetailSuiteWarehousing/QuickBooking/WarehouseSuppliers/StockHistory/StockHistory.png "[Stock history]")

-This sub-tab displays all stock postings for the selected material.
-The list displayed here is similar to the one displayed in the *Posting history* menu entry when filtering by product/material.
+The list displays all stock postings for the selected material.
+The list displayed here is similar to the one displayed in the *Posting history* menu entry when filtering by product.
+For detailed information on all columns, see [Posting history](./02a_PostingHistory.md).

 - *Storage location*
     Click the drop-down list to filter the postings by storage shelf.